Ei3-kw/MATH3202/a1/doc/B/tealCowDiary.md

 - $z_{f}$ - volume of normal low fat milk produced from farm $f \in F$ (L)

 ### Objective function
-The goal is to determine the required volumes of milk of each variety to be processed from supply such that the overall income is maximised.
+The goal of the mathematical model is to determine the required volumes of milk of each variety to be processed from supply such that the overall daily income is optimised.
 $$
 \textrm{max} \bigg( \sum_{f \in F}
     O_{w} \times w_{f} + O_{l} \times x_{f} +